amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 allows one to also make use of Python, including the Amazon Braket SDK.

 AutoQASM can be seen as implementing a builder pattern for OpenQASM.
-It allows you serialize your program to OpenQASM with `Program.to_ir()`.
+It allows you serialize your program to OpenQASM by calling `to_ir()` on the built program.
 The interface is not strongly tied to OpenQASM, so we could serialize to other formats in the future.

 ### 3. What is the relationship between AutoQASM and the Amazon Braket SDK?